 Rafael Pérez Evans (b.
-1983) is a Spanish-Welsh artist based in Oxford.
+1983) is a Spanish-Welsh artist and educator based in Oxford.
 He holds an MFA and BFA from Goldsmiths, University of London, and is currently an AHRC Doctoral Scholar at the Ruskin School of Art, University of Oxford, where he is pursuing a PhD in Fine Art.
-His current research Beyond Extraction: The Surplus Commons, focuses on surplus as a condition and site of possibility exploring agricultural, queer, and disabled devaluation.
+His current research examines devaluation as both a condition and a transformative site of possibility within systems of care rooted in queer, rural, and disabled communities.

-Pérez Evans received was awarded a Sculpture Fellowship at The Henry Moore Institute, in collaboration with Leeds Beckett University.
+Pérez Evans was awarded the AHRC Humanities Scholarship (Oxford University, 2022-2026) and a Sculpture Fellowship from The Henry Moore Institute in collaboration with Leeds Beckett University (Leeds, 2021).
 Recent artist talks include Goldsmiths MFA, London; the Architectural Association School of Architecture, London; The Henry Moore Institute, Leeds and the University of Virginia, USA.
 He has also held recent visiting lecturer appointments at Goldsmiths MFA; the Royal Academy Schools; Ruskin School of Art, Oxford University; the Royal College of Art, Sculpture MA; and Central Saint Martins.

 Download portfolio here